-5.3 Renaming Parameter Entity Targets
+5.3 Renaming Processing Instruction Targets

-Where the names and properties of parameter entities have not been defined in terms understandable to user-communities, users of this Part of the standard can create a mapping rule that declares the alternative names to be used by adding an empty dsrl:map-pi-target element as a foreign element within an application-specific information declaration that is a child of the root node of a schema.
+Where the names and properties of processing instructions have not been defined in terms understandable to user-communities, users of this Part of the standard can create a mapping rule that declares the alternative names to be used by adding an empty dsrl:map-pi-target element as a foreign element within an application-specific information declaration that is a child of the root node of a schema.
 The element must be assigned values for two compulsory attributes:

-- dsrl:target-name, which contains the name to be used as the PITarget value for mapped processing instructions - dsrl:alternative-names, which contains one or more nametokens that can be used as alternative names for the target name.
+- dsrl:target-name, which contains the name to be used as the PITarget value for mapped processing instructions - dsrl:alternative-names, which contains one or more nametokens that can be used as alternative names for the target name, or - define mappings within an externally defined name map that can, optionally, be invoked as a parameter during processing. - NOTE 12: It is only possible to apply PI mappings to processing instructions that precede a root element if the mapping file is invoked before the first character of the input stream is read.